-These sausage, salsa and cheese filled wonton shells will disappear by halftime!
+These Mini Mexican Tarts are filled with sausage, salsa and cheese filled and will disappear by halftime!
 My personal football fanatic taste testers gave these Mini Mexican Tarts their seal of approval!
 Many thanks to Gallo Family Vineyards for sponsoring today’s post.

 More Terrific Inspiration for Your Next Football Bash from My Sunday Supper Friends:

 - Bacon and Cheese Pretzel Bites by The Girl In The Little Red Kitchen

 - Bacon Wrapped Bison Burger Sliders by Nosh My Way

 - Baked Southwestern Eggrolls by Flavor Mosaic

 - Buffalo Chicken Loaded Baked Sweet Potato Fries by Cupcakes & Kale Chips